serpent-os/serpentos.com/docs/index.md

 We acknowledge that updates can go wrong, despite striving to avoid breakage with our advanced tooling and processes.
 This is why we designed with recovery in mind - reboot to the last transaction, be confident with package triggers that run in isolated containers.

-## Who is Serpent OS for?

-Anyone.
-Whether you're a downstream, building containers or just enjoying Serpent OS itself for the simplicity of maintenance, there's something for everyone.

-As a project, we care deeply about **how things work** - so our primary goal is to improve the automation and tooling used by our developers and contributors to streamline delivery of features and updates to our users.

 ## Meet the tools